TalMaIka/Shell-From-Scratch/README.md

 # stShell

 This program is a simple shell that allows users to run basic command-line operations.
 The shell reads user input, executes the command, and then displays the results.
-It also allows for output to be redirected to a file using the ">" or ">>" operators, piping abilities and child process terminate when Ctrl+C promted.
+It also allows for output to be redirected to a file using the ">" or ">>" operators, piping abilities "|" and child process terminate when "Ctrl+C" promted.

 To run the program, compile it with the following command:
 * make stshell